Theodore-Ruth/SkillsUSAGame/README.md

 Linux: install by typing "sudo apt-get install idle" into the terminal.

-Once you have installed idle, simply download the most recent version of the game, right click it when it is finished, and open with idle
+Once you have installed idle, simply download the repository as a zip, open the zip file, and right click on the most recent .py file.
+Then open with idle

 After that, simply hit F5 on your keyboard and it will automatically run the file for you.